 After the debut of Material Design with Android 5.0 Lollipop in 2014, Google made no significant changes to the navigation bar until Android 8.1 Oreo.
 In Android 8.1, some minor improvements were made to the navigation bar to prevent screen burn in on devices with OLED screens.

 Now with Android 9.0, the Search giant has totally revamped the navigation bar and also multi tasking.
 The Navigation bar in Android P has got no App Preview button, so users use gestures to switch between apps.
 The Home button also got new style and shape of a pill and the Back button shape changed to a chevron.
 So when the user needs to view recent apps, just swipe up on the home button and a horizontal recent app previews will appear.
 To switch between apps, user also swipe right or left on home button.
 The Back button appears only when necessary inside apps.
-So the Android P update will give a new multi-tasking experience to HTC U11 users.
+So the Android Pie update will give a whole new multi-tasking experience to HTC U11 users.

 The Keyboard toggle button also appears in Navbar while typing where the recent apps button was present, so that user can easily switch between keyboards.
-In the final version of Android P, Google may add more refinements to Navbar.

 In order to make Android P notch compatible, the Search giant restricted the number of icons which appear as Notifications in status bar.
 In the Beta of Android 9.0, only four notification icons appear in both notched and un-notched phones.
 So it seems that HTC U11 users should adapt to this major visual change after updating to Android P.

 If the phone receives more than four notifications, a string of dots will appear next to the four icons.
 Each dot represents another notification received, but it doesn’t show which app received the notification.
 So the user have to swipe down to check full notifications in the Android 9.0 update.
 The users were able to see upto seven icons in the earlier Android 8.0 Oreo, now Google cut it to four icons only.